Looking for sponsors?

 THE CHILDREN'S SOCIETY

 The Children's Society has been striving to help children and young people since 1881 and has played an important role in addressing the injustices of society, past and present.
 Children and young people are shaped by the communities they live in, and by the people who surround them, the Society points out.
 Their prospects can become bleak when these influences let them down.
 So The Children's Society concentrates its resources on tackling the root causes of the problems these children and young people face.
 It listens to children and, armed with their experiences, it challenges the injustices that they face by speaking out with them.
 A range of sponsorship opportunities is available, many of which may be suitable for sponsors with particular interests in children and community work.
-Contact: Michael Horsley, Corporate Account Director.
+Contact: Corporate Support Team.
 Address: Edward Rudolf House, Margery Street, London WC1X 0JL.
-Tel.: 0207 841 4552.
+Tel.: 0207 841 4652.
 Fax: 0207 841 4555.
-E-mail: michael.horsley@childrenssociety.org.uk.
+E-mail: Jen.Woolridge@childrenssociety.org.uk.

 link to website